kyuQee/LearningML/pulse_detection/try_1/README.md

 ### Critques:
 - Real data performance is still unknown.
 - fixed context window (200) although that was okay for given problem.
-- Can sometimes be outrageously inaccurate (could not be replicated in notebook)
+- Can sometimes be outrageously inaccurate (could not be replicated in notebook) So bug remains unsolved for now

 ### Concluding Opinion:
 For this specific task, the deep learning seems to be better than traditional methods in speed atleast.
 The CNN-LSTM is ~160x faster than GPR while giving better results.